Diamante Soccer Academy LLC

 GAME PROCEDURES

-- Each goalkeeper must report to the appropriate scorers table 5 minutes prior to their scheduled match and provide their name.
-The referee/field marshal will do a coin toss, if no coin is available the referee may opt to do “rock, paper, scissors.
+• Each goalkeeper must report to the appropriate scorers’ table 5 minutes before their scheduled match and provide their name.
+The referee/field marshal will do a coin toss; if no coin is available, the referee may opt to do “rock, paper, scissors.
 The winner will choose if they want to start with a ball or decide which side they want to start on.

 REFEREE / FIELD MARSHAL / DIRECTOR